 BUDGET NARRATIVE CHEKCLIST AND FORMS

 Budget Narrative Checklist – This checklist will assist you in completing the budget narrative portion of the application.
 Please review the checklist to ensure the items below are addressed in the budget narrative.
 NOTE: The proposal project description (statement of work) must capture the bona fide need.
 The budget and budget narrative must be in line with the proposal project description.
-FNS reserve the right to request information not clearly addressed.
+FNS reserves the right to request information not clearly addressed.